Published at: 2025-10-30

 1.1 Create an Outbound Change Set

-Click the “New Change Set” button, enter a name for the outbound change set, and proceed to the change set details page.
-Click Add Components to include metadata components in the change set.
+Click the Create Change Set button.
+Enter a name for the outbound change set to open its detail page, then click Add Components to include metadata components in the change set.

-The Add Components page displays all metadata components available in your organization.
-Select the metadata you wish to include in the change set.
+The Add Components page displays all metadata components in your organization.
+Select the metadata you want to include in the change set.

-For example, when adding a custom field, verify if the related object to which the field belongs needs to be included in the change set.
+For example, when adding a custom field, verify whether the object that owns that field must also be included in the change set.

-If the object does not exist in the target deployment environment and the change set does not include it, the deployment will fail.
+If the target organization where you deploy this change set does not have the owning object and the change set does not include that object, the deployment will fail.

 1.2 Upload an Outbound Change Set

-After adding metadata components to the change set, you can upload it to the connected organization for deployment.
+After adding metadata components to the change set, upload the change set to the linked organization for deployment.

-Click the Upload button on the list page or details page to initiate the upload process.
+Click the Upload button on the list or detail page to start the upload.

 -